github-user-en/PublicKB/AI/A high level overview of how classification-based AI models function.md

 | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | In this block, the objective is to come up with the best embedding representation one can, of the input blob (be it text / video / audio). | This is almost always a combination of: (a) a few linear feed-forward layers interleaved by non-linear activation layers; (b) followed by a softmax to convert the logits to probabilities.
 The number of outputs of this layer is equal to the the number of classes at hand. |

+# Applying this framework to modern AI models